-Page Number Current State Plan Proposed Revision Supervisory Union (CCSU), the only K-12 district in this region also operates high schools, and the supervisory union splits CTE service regions between St. Johnsbury and Central Vermont Career Center's region.
-CCSU may use its funds to support CTE programs and initiatives, as long as they meet the requirements for CTE established in the law, in the high schools that it operates, and/or it may use funds to support students who wish to attend state approved CTE programs in a regional CTE center.
+Page Number Current State Plan Proposed Revision the law, in the high schools that it operates, and/or it may use funds to support students who wish to attend state approved CTE programs in a regional CTE center.
 The three entities may also enter into a collaborative agreement or a consortium to pool funds if the requirements of the law are met.
-Comprehensive Local Needs Assessment that prioritizes the activities to be funded through the contracts with the two private schools.
 93 For instance, Canaan Memorial High School, a comprehensive high school that is geographically remote, cannot directly receive funds due to the size of their allocation; however, because they are geographically remote and consistent with the criteria in the law, the Agency would allow an exception so that they could directly receive the grant.
 They are assigned to a larger region, and their Perkins allocation is sub-granted through the larger recipient, North Country Career Center.
 Delete this paragraph.
-3 93 - 94 In a final exception, addressed to some degree earlier in this section, one region of the state is served by two private schools that host state approved CTE programs.
-These Delete these paragraphs.
+2 93 - 94 In a final exception, addressed to some degree earlier in this section, one region of the state is served by two private schools that host state approved CTE programs.
+These private schools are ineligible to receive funds.
+The funds will be directed, based on the factors discussed above, to the local education agencies (LEAs) in the region that meet the requirements established in the Act: • Section 131(c): minimum LEA allocation is \$15,000 unless the LEA is part of a consortium, discussed in subsection f, or unless the Delete these paragraphs.

-3 Canaan Memorial High School is eligible to directly receive grant funds, provided they, like all other recipients, maintain at least 3 state approved CTE programs of sufficient size, scope, and quality, as defined in the law and in Vermont's State Perkins Plan.
+2 Canaan Memorial High School is eligible to directly receive grant funds, provided they, like all other recipients, maintain at least 3 state approved CTE programs of sufficient size, scope, and quality, as defined in the law and in Vermont's State Perkins Plan.